Official (gridiron football): Field judge/Back umpire

 The field judge (F or FJ) or back umpire (BU) works downfield behind the defensive secondary on the same sideline as the line judge.
-The field judge makes decisions near the sideline on his or her side of the field, judging the action of nearby running backs, receivers and defenders.
+The field judge makes decisions near the sideline on their side of the field, judging the action of nearby running backs, receivers and defenders.
 They rule on pass interference, illegal blocks downfield, and incomplete passes, and are also responsible for counting defensive players.
 The field judge has sometimes been the official timekeeper, and in a number of leagues will run the game clock on a six-person crew.

 Together with the back judge, the field judge rules whether field goal attempts are successful.

 For the NFL, this was the fourth official, added in 1929.

 The position is called the back umpire in Canadian amateur football; all other leagues use the term field judge.
 However, in the CFL, this was the fifth official, added in 1951.